wangxin/SONiC/doc/acl/Everflow-test-plan.md

 ##### everflow_testbed.yml

-everflow_testbed.yml when run with tag "everflow_tb" will to the following:
+When run test_sonic.yml with testcase_name=everflow_testbed, the everflow_testbed.yml script will run and do the following:

 1. Generate JSON files and apply them on the switch.
 2. Run test.
 3. Clean up dynamic configuration and temporary configuration on the DUT.

 Different sets of JSON file will be generated for different test scenarios:
-1. Ingress ACL, inject packets into TOR ports, check mirrored packets on SPINE ports
+1. Ingress ACL on TOR ports, inject packets into TOR ports.
+Packets hit ACL, then mirrored to mirror session destination
-2. Ingress ACL, inject packets into SPINE ports, check mirrored packets on TOR ports
+2. Ingress ACL on SPINE ports, inject packets into SPINE ports.
+Packets hit ACL, then mirrored to mirror session destination
-3. Egress ACL, inject packets into TOR ports, check mirrored packets on SPINE ports
+3. Egress ACL on TOR ports, inject packets into SPINE ports.
+Packets forwarded to TOR ports, hit ACL, then mirrored to mirror session destination
-4. Egress ACL, inject packets into SPINE ports, check mirrored packets on TOR ports
+4. Egress ACL on SPINE ports, inject packets into TOR ports.
+Packets forwarded to SPINE ports, hit ACL, then mirrored to mirror session destination

 Everflow test consists of a number of subtests, and each of them will include the following steps: